Athallia saxifragarum: Description

 The asci (spore-containing sacs) measure approximately 50 by 17 μm.
-Each ascus typically contains 8 broadly ellipsoid ascospores that measure 10–12 by 6-7 μm, with a septum (dividing wall) of about 5.5 μm.
+Each ascus typically contains 8 broadly ellipsoid ascospores that measure 10–12 by 6–7 μm, with a septum (dividing wall) of about 5.5 μm.

 Habitat and distribution

-Athallia saxifragarum primarily grows on bryophytes (mosses and liverworts) and plant detritus, showing a particular affinity for various Saxifraga species.
-In Arctic regions, it is frequently found on Saxifraga oppositifolia (purple saxifrage) and Dryas integrifolia (mountain avens).
-The species appears to be restricted to calciferous or alkaline environments in Arctic habitats, growing in locations that are either fully exposed to sunlight or partially shaded, typically in dry conditions.
+Athallia saxifragarum grows over bryophytes (mosses and liverworts) and accumulated plant detritus, often among Saxifraga species.
+In alpine Europe it has been reported from dead tufts of Saxifraga and from twigs of shrubs and other woody plants.
+In Arctic regions it is frequently recorded on Saxifraga oppositifolia (purple saxifrage) and Dryas integrifolia (mountain avens), and appears confined to calciferous or otherwise alkaline sites, in dry habitats that are open to partly shaded.

-This lichen can be distinguished from the similar Athallia pyracea by its substrate preference and spore characteristics.
-While A. saxifragarum grows primarily on plant detritus, especially from Saxifraga species, A. pyracea is typically found on woody substrates.
-Additionally, A. saxifragarum has a slightly larger spore septum than A. pyracea.
+The species resembles Athallia pyracea but differs in ecology and spores: A. saxifragarum is mainly associated with plant detritus (often from Saxifraga), whereas A. pyracea is more typical of woody substrates, and A. saxifragarum has a slightly larger spore septum.

-Geographically, Athallia saxifragarum has been documented in several northern and alpine regions, including Greenland, Svalbard (a Norwegian archipelago in the Arctic Ocean), and throughout the European Alps.
-It was reported as new to Finland and Norway in 2014, and to Sweden in 2023.
-It is also found in North America.
+Athallia saxifragarum is known from Arctic and alpine regions, including Greenland, Svalbard and the European Alps.
+It was reported as new to Finland and Norway in 2014 and to Sweden in 2023, and it also occurs in North America.
+Sequenced material has been reported from alpine localities in the Pirin Mountains (Bulgaria), the Prokletije Mountains (Montenegro) and the Retezat Mountains (Romania).
+In Nepal, A. saxifragarum has been reported from 4,950 to 5,000 m elevation in a compilation of published records; this reported range lies above the tree line used in the study.